sage9731/performance-panel/README-EN.md

 ### Q: Why are some data displays incorrect?

 > A: Different computers may have varying LCD items in AIDA64.
 You'll need to manually select and modify the corresponding monitoring entries in the LCD settings.
-> Note: When editing, do not add, delete, or rearrange LCD items, maintain their original order please.
+> Note: When editing, maintain their original order please, do not add, delete, or rearrange LCD items.

 <img src="./assets/aida64-eng-4.png" />